jackyzha0/jackyzha0.github.io/content/thoughts/ActivityPub.md

 In ActivityPub, a user is represented by "[actors](https://w3c.github.io/activitypub/#actors)" via the user's accounts on servers.
 User's accounts on different servers correspond to different actors.

+Used to be called *OStatus* which was the basis for Mastadon

 Based on [ActivityStreams](https://www.w3.org/TR/activitystreams-core/), a social data syntax.

 Each actor has: